 4. Physical strength – Unlike most physical activities, karate training refrains from isolating development of the body, like many other physical activities, for robust performance of the entire body.
 In fact, karate trains muscle directly and indirectly right down to the muscles that control eyes.
 Karate emphasizes a large range of motion and the continuing development of the entire body working together.

-Practicing Karate makes the body stronger, more durable, adapted to healing faster and more resistant to disease.
+Practicing karate makes the body stronger, more durable, adapted to healing faster and more resistant to disease.
 Studies prove, karate people have lived even three times longer than their fellow countrymen throughout history.
 They also lived better because karate strengthens the bones and muscles helping in digestion and circulation.
-Students of benefit from not only being able to defeat others physically, but often look and feel better than they would without karate training; this is developed considerably beginning during childhood.
+Students benefit from not only being able to defeat others physically, but often look and feel better than they would without karate training; this is developed considerably beginning during childhood.

 5. Awareness- For many adults we see that young people are often consumed by electronics or other devices that keep them from not only experiencing much of the non-cyber world, but often making the world dangerous.
 In karate, focus remains a corner stone.
 Karate practitioners must learn to pay attention to everything, at all times.
 The concept of “lingering mind” (zanshin) and total awareness becomes something instilled in being alert, which not only helps student with mental preparedness, but increasing elements such as attention to detail; situational awareness; and quick reflexes.
-Weather during driving, sports, or walking down a low-lit sidewalk, greater awareness, taught in karate, makes the world safer for everyone.
+Whether during driving, sports, or walking down a low-lit sidewalk, greater awareness, taught in karate, makes the world safer for everyone.

 6. Self-Defense – Among the many purposes we practice karate for, self-defense remains the real intent.
 True karate teaches effective self-defense and children learn the psychology and physicality of attackers and how to understand aggression from an intelligent and practical point of view.
-Not only learning to physically protect themselves against anyone, they learn the tools to avoid from entering into a negative situation in the first place.
+Not only learning to physically protect themselves against anyone, they learn the tools to avoid entering into a negative situation in the first place.
 If not for anything else, learning karate, for this reason, may save ones’ life.

 7. Discipline – Learning karate is not easy and there is no real secret other than having a good instructor; it takes hard work.
 In learning karate students learn that nothing they do in karate will ever be perfect.
 However, they learn to continue to make progress and try to become better.
-Karate artist are often known to be relentless in accomplishing their goals, often not satisfied without becoming the best that they could be.
+Karate artists are often known to be relentless in accomplishing their goals, often not satisfied without becoming the best that they could be.
 Young people involved in karate often can take a look at their progress and incorporate discipline as part of their character permanently.

 8. Cultural understanding - Because our tradition is of Eastern decent, the Shotokan Karate Dojo incorporates Eastern cultural understanding.
 Much of the language, philosophy, and history is all part of learning karate-do.
 With further understanding of the purpose of effective karate, it gives students a greater ability to understand a wider grasp of other cultures and the extent of humanity.
 This becomes important in learning combative arts because aggression can come from people that know and understand culture, the environment, and the human experience very differently.
-Moreover, in understand the effectiveness of defensive combat, we should not only learn the how but the why.
+Moreover, to understand the effectiveness of defensive combat, we should not only learn the how but the why.

 9. Community – Among many groups in society, karate artists retain a respect of both each other and others who do not train.
-The is a brotherhood/sisterhood of people who dedicate some of there life to being a karate artist, and a self-driven motive to being a better person.
+The is a brotherhood/sisterhood of people who dedicate some of their life to being a karate artist, and a self-driven motive to being a better person.
 When karate-ka all train under the same ideals with the willingness to take on the seriousness of learning karate-do, they become more than peers, they become fellow karate artists.
 The strong respect and bonds that become part of our fellow karate artist becomes something highly honored.
 Not only for a local community, but because karate is practiced the world over, karate relationships form worldwide, and often for life.
 For children, very few things bring friends and relationship so close together as the karate community.

 “Of all things I could have given my children, karate has the most benefits.
 It was not one thing, it was a start to many gifts.
 It’s even hard for me to imagine them not having karate as part of their lives” – Parent of karate-ka.